Mechanical Injuries: Abrasions, Bruises, Incised and Stab Wounds

 | 0 to 6 hours | Red | Fresh extravasated blood, intact erythrocytes | Recent assault; fits a 'within hours of death' timeline |

 A laceration is a full-thickness tear of skin produced by blunt force, typically where soft tissue is crushed against underlying bone (scalp, eyebrow, shin, elbow).
 An incised wound is a clean cut from a sharp-edged weapon.
-Defence counsel routinely argue that a laceration is actually an incised wound (lifting the case from blunt-force homicide into sharp-force homicide, with different sentencing implications) or vice versa.
-The surgeon who cannot articulate the difference loses the case.
+Defence counsel routinely argue that a laceration is an incised wound, or vice versa, because the distinction carries different sentencing implications.
+The surgeon who cannot articulate the difference concedes ground on the stand.

 | Feature | Laceration | Incised wound |